Physical Layout & I/O

 Power input

 The ALPON X4 accepts power from three independent sources.
 There is no hard priority between inputs: the device draws from the source with the highest voltage.
-The device must be operated with only one power input at a time; connecting two or more power sources simultaneously is not recommended.
+All inputs pass through ideal-diode protection.

 ALPON X4 three power input options: USB-C PD, screw terminal, and PoE+